 - Testing that would result in sending bulk messages (e.g., spam) or other unsolicited messages.

 - Testing third party applications or services.

 - Knowingly transmitting, posting, uploading, linking to, or sending malware or malicious code of any type when conducting research.

 - If we are unable to resolve communication issues or other problems, LogicGate may retain a neutral third party (e.g., CERT/CC , ICS-CERT, or the relevant regulator) to assist in determining how best to handle the vulnerability.

 - LogicGate may adjust the scope of its VDP and the terms of this Policy as our security needs evolve or as otherwise needed.

-Submit your vulnerability report including all findings, relevant information, and supporting documentation in the form below.
+Submit your vulnerability report, including all findings, relevant information, and supporting documentation to the following email address: [email protected].
 Please remember to include as much information in a clear manner to help facilitate validation.
-Your email is required for further communications to be made.

 LogicGate reserves the right to periodically update this VDP Policy in its sole discretion.